ticklesource/SympliDevelopmentProject/README.md

 Hello!
 If you are reading this then you're likely in the process of interviewing with a technical role at [Sympli](https://www.sympli.com.au/).
 If so, congratulations :tada: !

-In order to move forward, we'd like to know a little about how you work.
-To that end, this repository contains a **short, time-boxed** (approximately 1-1.5 hours max) that you can use demonstrate your skills and abilities.

 Your task is to build an API that fulfills the requirements below.
 We have set up the project and defined the API for you to have a quicker start.

 ## Before you get started